watertap-org/watertap/docs/technical_reference/unit_models/electrocoagulation.rst

 Solution Component Information
 ------------------------------
-The electrocoagulation model is designed to work with WaterTAP's multi-component aqueoous solution (MCAS) property package.
+The electrocoagulation model is designed to work with WaterTAP's multi-component aqueous solution (MCAS) property package.
 The inlet solute list must contain ``TDS`` because the model uses the TDS concentration to calculate the conductivity of the solution.
 Because the removal efficiency is defined on a mass basis, MCAS must